 Next comes the control loop.
 The control loop is the while True loop that will run infinitely whilst the device is powered.

 Remove the ellipsis placeholder.
-Similar to using three dots in English to omit content, you can use the ellipsis in Python as a placeholder for unwritten code.
+Similar to using three dots in English to omit content, you can use the ellipsis in Python as a placeholder for unwritten code (Looks a bit like this ‘…’)

 When a button is pressed, attempt to receive a message.
 Assign this to button B.